 If a supporting UE is configured with validity time for an S-NSSAI:

-• If a UE supporting temporary available network slices only got one S-NSSAI in the Allowed NSSAI with a validity time that is about to expire, and does not have any Pending NSSAI, then the UE may trigger a Mobility Registration Update to register with any other S-NSSAI in the Configured NSSAI which is still available, if any, and if UE does not receive an updated Allowed NSSAI from the AMF, then the UE shall enter RM-DEREGISTERED state.
+If a UE supporting temporary available network slices only got one S-NSSAI in the Allowed NSSAI with a validity time that is about to expire, and does not have any Pending NSSAI, then the UE may trigger a Mobility Registration Update to register with any other S-NSSAI in the Configured NSSAI which is still available, if any, and if UE does not trigger Mobility Registration Update and Allowed NSSAI becomes empty after expiry of validity time, then the UE shall enter RM-DEREGISTERED state implicitly.

 For a supporting UE, if validity time applies to an S-NSSAI, an AMF supporting temporarily available network slices shall: